Introduction

 That’s correct!
 Without any further guidance, the chat model decided to call our tool function and successfully used its result in formulating its response.

 This tool example was extremely simple, but you can imagine doing much more interesting things from tool functions: calling APIs, reading from or writing to a database, kicking off a complex simulation, or even calling a complementary GenAI model (like an image generator).
 Or if you are using chatlas in a Shiny app, you could use tools to set reactive values, setting off a chain of reactive updates.
+This is precisely what the sidebot dashboard does to allow for an AI assisted “drill-down” into the data.

 Tool limitations